PEZ/rich4clojure/README.md

 If you are using VS Code, install Calva and follow the same instructions as for the Gitpod option above, from step 2 and on.

-If you are using some other editor (these instructions are work in progress, please consider sending PRs with instructions and settings for your favorite editor):
+If you are using some other editor:

 1. Open the project in your Clojure-enabled editor.
 1. Start the project REPL and connect it to your editor session.